Frank Flavin Photography

 About Anchorage

 Urban and wild aren’t opposites; they are Anchorage’s two defining elements.
 There’s no need to choose one or the other since they are both part of life here.
 Anchorage lives under midnight sun and auroras.
 Shares the backyard with moose.
-Fishes in urban salmon streams at lunch.
-Cheers runners and reindeer on the main street.
+Fish in urban salmon streams at lunch.
+Cheer runners and reindeer downtown.
 The city’s adventures may be beyond belief, but they aren’t beyond the boundaries.

 Anchorage by the Numbers